Mon, 24 Apr|

 In discussions with Friends of the Ullswater Way, a local historical and literary interest group, potentially proposing 2023 a Year of Art in Ullswater I immediately thought of daffodils.
 So, in a similar vein to the 2014 Tower of London poppies I will be making 10,000+ ceramic daffodils - per Wordsworth's famous poem.
 They will be 'planted' at the magnificent Lowther Castle, near Penrith and on the Ullswater Way route, for viewing from April - June next year.

-After the display ends at Lowther the daffodils will be sold and I aim to generate £250,000+ for four charities (more details below).
+After the display ends at Lowther the daffodils will be sold and I aim to generate £250,000+ for five charities (more details below).